Chart Color Schemes

 Coogee is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Coogee's dwelling structures, as per the latest Census, consisted of 89.4% houses and 10.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's figures of 81.2% houses and 18.8% other dwellings.
-Home ownership in Coogee stood at 41.5%, with mortgaged dwellings at 44.6% and rented ones at 13.9%.
-The median monthly mortgage repayment was $2,167, higher than Perth metro's average of $1,950.
+Coogee's dwelling structure, as per the latest Census, comprised 89.4% houses and 10.6% other dwellings.
+In comparison, Perth metro had 81.2% houses and 18.8% other dwellings.
+Home ownership in Coogee was 41.5%, with mortgaged dwellings at 44.6% and rented ones at 13.9%.
+The median monthly mortgage repayment in Coogee was $2,167, higher than Perth metro's average of $1,950.
 Median weekly rent in Coogee was $400, compared to Perth metro's $370.
-Nationally, Coogee's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Nationally, Coogee's mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.

 Frequently Asked Questions - Housing